Quadriceps Injury

 As with most muscular injuries, the typical cause of a quadriceps injury occurs due to excessive eccentric loading, which means the muscle is generating a high amount of force while it is being stretched.
 Quadriceps injuries are caused by eccentric hip flexion and knee extension when the hip is forced into extension (thigh moving behind the body) and the knee is forced into flexion (bent position), which is why the rectus femoris is most commonly involved.1 The majority (63.2%) of quad strains are non-contact injuries.
 Many of these injuries happen during practice, but the injury rate is higher in games.
 It is also of note that they are much more common in the pre-season.

-The recurrence rate for quad strains is 9.5%, which is relatively high, but most players were able to return to sport within 1-6 days.1 This bodes well for fantasy purposes because most players will not miss any playing time.
+The recurrence rate for quad strains is 10-15%, which is relatively high, but most players were able to return to sport within 1-6 days.1 This bodes well for fantasy purposes because most players will not miss any playing time.

 Risk factors for quadriceps injury and recurrence are related to positional needs.
-Positions that require kicking, jumping, and sudden change of direction are all at increased risk.
+Positions that require kicking, jumping, and sudden changes of direction are all at increased risk.
 The greatest risk factor for recurrence is a recent history of the same injury.
 Muscle fatigue also increases injury risk.3 Further modifiable risk factors consist of strength asymmetries and flexibility asymmetries.
 Interestingly, shorter and heavier athletes are also at increased risk.5

 Quadriceps injury rehab process